willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 In schematic form, Thévenin's theorem looks like this,

 ![Thévenin's theorem illustrated]({{ site.baseurl }}{% link i/thevenin22.svg %}){: .centered :}

-<p class="caption">The top circuit is made of any number of resistors, voltage sources, and current sources.
-We select any two internal nodes we are interested in and mark them with little circles to define a <em>port</em>, shown at the edge of the circuit.
-We create the Thévenin equivalent "from the viewpoint" of this port.</p>
+The top circuit is made of any number of resistors, voltage sources, and current sources.
+We select any two internal nodes we are interested in and mark them with little circles to define a *port*, shown at the edge of the circuit.
+We create the Thévenin equivalent "from the viewpoint" of this port.
+{: .caption :}

 In equation form, Thévenin's theorem is,